hhorak/radoslav-coffee-buddies/README.md

-  -h, --help            show this help message and exit --verbose             print more verbose output --debug               print more debug output --test-run            sets on --skip-write-back, --safe-messages, --safe-
+  -h, --help            show this help message and exit --verbose             print more verbose output --debug               print more debug output --test-run            sets on --skip-write-back, --safe-messages, --skip-
-                        messages
+                        messages, --skip-mails
-  --skip-write-back     do not write the data back to the sheet --skip-messages       do not send any messages to the chat --skip-mails          do not send any mail notifications --safe-messages       replace name in the messages with hhorak --pairs-limit PAIRS_LIMIT
+  --skip-write-back     do not write the data back to the sheet --skip-messages       do not send any messages to the chat --safe-messages       replace name in the messages with hhorak --skip-mails          do not send any mail notifications --pairs-limit PAIRS_LIMIT
                         limit number of pairs